Ricks-Lab/gpu-utils/README.md

 ## New in Development -  v3.7.5

-* Nothing yet.
+* Fixed placement of read pstate data in *gpu-ls* for complete P-state details in the output.
+* Improved implementation of Vddc Range for CurvePts type AMD GPU.
+* Optimized by GPU type skip lists.

 ## Development Plans

 * Add status read capabilities for Intel GPUs.
+Need someone to provide `gpu-ls --raw --no_markup` output for Intel GPU.
 * Add pac capabilities for Nvidia GPUs.

 ## Known Issues